falc0n2222/CR-Unblocker-iOS/README.md

 # CR Unblocker for iOS
-Routes specific Crunchyroll Traffic to trick it into thinking you are in the US without any drawbacks.
+Routes specific Crunchyroll Traffic to trick the app into thinking you are in the US without any drawbacks.
 Based on the [CR-Unblocker](https://github.com/MeGaNeKoS/CR-Unblocker) Firefox Extension.

 # How to use
 **This is a profile for [sing-box](https://apps.apple.com/us/app/sing-box-mt/id6785326793)**.